A child is defined in the Australian Passports Act 2005 as a person under 18 years of age who has never married.

 If the child's parents' current names differ from those shown on the child's birth certificate, documents that explain the difference must be presented.

-A child’s passport application should include the written consent of each person who has parental responsibility for the child, or an Australian court order permitting the child to travel internationally.
+A child's passport application should include the written consent of each person who has parental responsibility for the child, or an Australian court order permitting the child to have an Australian travel document, travel internationally, or live or spend time with a person outside Australia.

-If persons with parental responsibility are in different locations when the child’s passport application is lodged, the non-lodging parent can provide written consent through a passport office in Australia or an Australian diplomatic or consular mission overseas.
+If persons with parental responsibility are in different locations when the child's passport application is lodged, the non-lodging parent can provide written consent through a passport office, Australia Post or an Australian diplomatic or consular mission overseas.

 If you are unable to obtain the consent of all persons with parental responsibility for your child, you can request that the child's passport application be considered under the special circumstances provisions in passports legislation.

-Child passport applications that do not include full consent take longer to process and normal turnaround times do not apply.
+Child passport applications that do not include full consent take longer to process.
+Normal turnaround times do not apply.
 Priority service cannot be provided until the application has been assessed and approved for passport issue.
 As there is no guarantee the application will be successful, it is advisable not to make firm overseas travel plans until you know whether a passport will be issued.

 If Australian court orders exist relating to your child, you must complete Form B7 (No further court orders) (pdf) and provide all original court orders with the child's passport application.